Serving Illinois and Nationwide

 Illinois Truck Accident Lawyers

-- Drivers working beyond their "allowable" hours of service.
-It is ultimately the responsibility of every driver to follow the law and log his or her hours accurately.
+- Truckers working beyond their "allowable" hours of service – It is ultimately the responsibility of every commercial vehicle driver to follow the law and log his or her hours accurately.
 However, companies often pressure their drivers by pushing tight deadlines and only paying by the mile rather than the hour.
-Drivers who need to make up for lost time are often tempted to falsify logs to appease their employer or make the money they need to make ends meet.
+Drivers who need to make up for lost time are often tempted to falsify logs to appease their employers or make the money they need to make ends meet.

-- Deciding to forgo regular inspections of equipment.
-Drivers must make sure that they are aware of any problems with their equipment and need to walk around their semi-tractor and trailer before hitting the road.
-This will alert them to any "serviceable" issues and ensure that their vehicles are in safe working order before leaving a warehouse or depot.
+- Deciding to forgo regular inspections of equipment – Drivers must make sure that they are aware of any problems with their equipment and need to walk around their semi-tractor and trailer before heading out on the road.
+This inspection will alert them to any "serviceable" issues and ensure that their vehicles are in safe working order before leaving a warehouse or depot.

 - Manufactural defect.
 Sometimes, the manufacturers of trucks and trucking equipment release products that do not perform as intended.
 When the failure of these devices compromises the ability of the driver to maintain control of his or her truck, the manufacturer needs to share liability for any accident that results.

-Trucking companies could prevent thousands of accidents nationwide by changing their safety practices, but to do so would require taking trucks off of the road for inspection and routine maintenance.
-This would cost employers money in lost production and repair costs.
+Trucking companies could prevent thousands of accidents nationwide by changing their safety practices.
+However, to do so would require taking trucks off of the road for inspection and routine maintenance.
+This safety practice would cost employers money in lost production and repair costs.
 At some point, a line needs to be drawn in the sand when profits and margins are given higher priority than human lives.Trucking Companies Pay Legal Defense Teams Millions Each Year to Reduce Their Liability